zuestmedia/zmp-ai-assistant/readme.txt

 No. ZMP AI Assistant is an extension of ZMPlugin.

 == Changelog ==

+= 1.0.1 =
+* Update: added nonce to ajax post calls
+* Update: restriction to load functions only in admin panel
+* Update: added license info into main plugin-file

 = 1.0.0 =
 * Update: Ready for release on wordrpess.org